 Bank of India (New Zealand) Limited (the "Bank") is a profit-oriented entity incorporated under the Companies Act 1993 and domiciled in New Zealand.
 Its principal activity is the provision of banking services.
 Bank of India (New Zealand) Limited was incorporated on 9 October 2008.
-It became a registered bank on 31 March 2011.
+It became a registered bank on 31 March 2011 under the Reserve Bank of New Zealand Act 1989.